In this article, you’ll learn what is Babcock And Wilcox Boiler its working principle, parts, advantages, and more with PDF download.

-The boiler is fitted with necessary mountings for safe operation.
-Water level indicator and pressure gauge are attached on the boiler at its left end.
-Stop valve and steam safety valve are mounted on the upper side of the drum.
+The boiler is fitted with the necessary mountings for safe operation.
+The water level indicator and pressure gauge are attached to the boiler at its left end.
+The stop valve and steam safety valve are mounted on the upper side of the drum.
 Blow-off cock is provided for the periodical removal of mud and sediments collected in the mud box.

 Advantages of Babcock and Wilcox Boiler